-Here are some important ideas in energy today that will give you a basic understanding of energy which is the focus of the IEA.
+Listed below are important ideas that provide a basic understanding concerning energy, the focus of the IEA.

 Non-Renewable Energy Sources

-Non-renewable energy sources at those that cannot be produced or at least used on a scale that would sustain their use for generations into the future, and so these energy sources can be completely depleted.
+Non-renewable energy sources cannot be produced or used on a scale sustainable for future generations.
+Therefore, these energy sources can be completely depleted.

-Examples of non-renewable energy sources are fossil fuels such as oil, coal and natural gasses.
+Examples of non-renewable energy sources include fossil fuels such as oil, coal and natural gasses.

 Sustainable Energy Sources

 Sustainable energy sources have long-term availability that will meet present and future needs.
-They also replenish on their own and they are energy efficient (we get a lot more energy out than we put into producing it).
+They also replenish on their own and are energy efficient, (we get a lot more energy out than we put into producing it).